Sabudana Wada is popular fasting food.

 - Now take a plate and mash the boiled potatoes and add them with sabudana.

-- Similarly deep fry all the vada’s one by one till they turn golden brown in a properly heated oil.
+- Similarly deep fry all the Sabudana wada’s one by one till they turn golden brown in a properly heated oil.

-- The Sabudana/Sago has to be really soaked well.
-Not even a little hardness should be left in the sago. so for this, Once you buy sabudana do check a spoonful for an hour as sometimes sago is so hard it doesn’t soften, so it differs from quality to quality of the sabudana crop.
+- It should not be hard before cooking, needs proper soaking.
+Once you buy sabudana do check a spoonful for an hour as sometimes sago is so hard it doesn’t soften, so it differs from quality to quality of the sabudana crop.